 Zoom has the ability to put you into a virtual background which can make your meeting more interesting, provide some cultural or content related to your subject, or to hide your real background.
 This option must first be enabled within Zoom settings and then can be found under the menu that appears when you click on the arrow to the right of the “Start video” button.

 We’ve even put together a few based on UCLA and Los Angeles that you are free to use.

 How to Hold Online Virtual Office Hours

 Zoom is an easy way to hold weekly office hours online.
 This can be done simply by enabling the meeting to recur on multiple occasions.
-First, you have to add a Zoom Meeting on your CCLE page (see above).
-From the setting screen for Zoom, you must check off the “Recurring” option, which will allow you hold your weekly meeting on the specific day and time that you want.
+First, you have to add a Zoom Meeting on your Bruin Learn page (see above).
+On the set up page for Zoom, you must check off the “Recurring” option.

 If you wish to ensure that office hours are held one-on-one between you and a student, Waiting Rooms are enabled on your Zoom account by default.
 If you have turned it off, you can re-enable it by going to https://ucla.zoom.us and logging in as usual.
 Launch Zoom to start the application.
 In the upper corner of your Zoom screen you will see a small black gear icon labeled Settings.
 Click on the Settings icon, then scroll down until you see the option Waiting Room.
 Switch it to on if need be; it should change from gray to blue.

 Choose from other options by clicking “Edit options.”

 Zoom Outside of Bruin Learn